Latin American Drug Traffickers Set Up Shop Across Africa

 Chad Thomas, a Johannesburg-based private forensic investigator specializing in tracking the financial proceeds of crime, told The Epoch Times that the Mexican cartels are using South Africa as a “springboard to get meth into America, where the money is.”

-Vanda Felbab-Brown, director of the Initiative on Non-State Armed Actors and co-director of the Africa Security Initiative at the Brookings Institution, a thinktank in Washington, said it is primarily the two largest Mexican criminal groups—the Sinaloa Cartel and the “ultraviolent” Cartel Jalisco Nueva Generación (New Generation)—who are in Africa.
+Vanda Felbab-Brown, director of the Initiative on Non-State Armed Actors and co-director of the Africa Security Initiative at the Washington-based Brookings Institution think tank, said that it is primarily the two largest Mexican criminal groups—the Sinaloa Cartel and the “ultraviolent” Cartel Jalisco Nueva Generación (New Generation)—that are in Africa.

 “Their competition has spread around the globe.”